Love Your Guts: How to Support Your Gut Health

 • Another important role of gut microbes is metabolising bile acids and amino acids to make other brain-affecting chemicals.

 As it's a two-way street, not only poor gut health may contribute to stress - but stress, in turn, may also exacerbate gut issues and cause unpleasant symptoms (such as diarrhea, constipation, bloating, and excess gas - ouch).
-So, looking after both your gut and mental wellbeing are extremely important to feel your best.

 Signs of poor gut health